Online Submission Guide for Authors Document Template (EN) Document Template (ID) Guide for Submission (ID)

 General requirements:

-b) Manuscript(s)/paper(s) must be original and have never been published.
-If accepted for publication in the Jurnal Layanan Masyarakat (Journal of Public Services), it may not be published in other magazines, journal, media, or other publications.
+- b) Manuscript(s)/paper(s) must be original and have never been published.
+If accepted for publication in the Jurnal Layanan Masyarakat (Journal of Public Services), it may not be published in other magazines, journals, media, or other publications.

-d) The submission and publication process is free, at no additional cost.
+- d) The submission and publication process is free and has no additional cost.

 WRITING GUIDELINES